EinScott/Pile/README.md

 # Pile
 Pile is a small game engine made in the [Beef Language](https://github.com/beefytech/Beef), similar to frameworks like MonoGame/FNA and directly inspired by [Foster](https://github.com/NoelFB/Foster).

-It focusses on handling and abstracting some of the basic underlying workings of a game in a reasonably extendable and performant way as well as on giving you control about the structure of the actual game logic.
+It focusses on handling and abstracting some of the basic underlying workings of a game in a reasonably extendable and performant way while giving you control about the structure of the actual game logic.

 ## What it does
 Pile handles platform specific implementations through three core modules.